George Floyd protests in Kentucky: Fort Mitchell

 More than 200 people marched through the streets of this Northern Kentucky suburb against racial injustice on the afternoon of June 6.
 Protesters met at 12pm outside the Fort Mitchell city building, where organizer and former Beechwood football team captain John Willis and other recent graduates gave speeches.
 The group then kneeled for 90 seconds in honor of Floyd.

+Frankfort

+On June 5, around 2,500 people marched from the Old State Capitol to the Kentucky State Capitol before heading to downtown Frankfort.

 Franklin

 On May 31, Downtown Franklin was full of those who were wishing for their voices to be heard.
-Several speakers took to the stage from the Simpson County Judge-Executive to the police chief and sheriff as well as several community leaders to express how they are feeling about recent events that have taken place in Minneapolis and Louisville.
+Several speakers took to the stage from the Simpson County Judge-Executive to the police chief and sheriff as well as several community leaders to speak out against the deaths of Floyd and Taylor.

 Greenville

-On June 3, Over 100 protestors gathered at Muhlenberg County Courthouse in Greenville to stand in solidarity with and give a voice to Breonna Taylor, George Floyd, Ahmad Arbery and others.
+On June 3, Over 100 protesters gathered at Muhlenberg County Courthouse in Greenville to stand in solidarity with and give a voice to Breonna Taylor, George Floyd, Ahmad Arbery and others.
 Speakers included local pastor, John Lee.
 While no violence came out of this protest, a heavy police presence was on scene.

 Henderson

-On June 6, hundreds of protestors gathered at Henderson's Central Park for a “Rally Against Injustice.”
+On June 6, hundreds of protesters gathered at Henderson's Central Park for a “Rally Against Injustice.”
 There was a strong police presence on the scene.